-Whether you’re in a brick-and-mortar casino or its online counterpart, there’s nothing like the thrill of playing your favourite game in search of win – no matter how big or small.
-Online, however, you’ll find any number of games and their variations, with bonuses and other promotions to take advantage of – all of which, you’d not be able to get from a limited land-based casino and is one of the reasons why you should play online.
+Whether you’re in a brick-and-mortar casino or its online counterpart, there’s nothing like the thrill of playing your favourite game in search of a win – no matter how big or small.
+Online, on sites like Slotswise, you’ll find any number of games and their variations, with bonuses and other promotions to take advantage of – all of which, you’d not be able to get from a limited land-based casino and is one of the reasons why you should play online.

 Here we will run through a quick guide to the best-loved casino games, but in the meantime, if you’re feeling lucky, check out the latest games from Betfair: https://casino.betfair.com/.

 From the humble beginnings of the slot machine to the 21st century and online slots, it’s a big business and a massive part of a casino’s revenue.
 Online, there are many different kinds of slots, from the classic three-reel fruit machine to five-reel slots, video slots, and even Big Bass Bonanza which offers a free demo.
 Some casinos offer free demos to allow players to become familiar with the rules, gameplay, and features with no financial obligation, like this Big Bass Bonanza free demo which you can try to acquaint yourself with the game first.
 Slots can be branded and tied into the latest film franchise, a band or performing artist, or even a hit TV show.
 Some slots have single pay-lines, others have multi-lines and some even have progressive jackpots in addition to the regular pay-out.

 Baccarat is the ideal game for those who don’t like to play games with too many rules, and the rules are fairly simple.
 Players will simply need to know about the three bets that can be placed and be able to count up to nine – and away you go.